ydd0729/Portfolio/README.md

 **NOTE:**

-- The online demo may take a few minutes to download its content.
+- The online demo also requires WebGPU support and may take a few minutes to download its content.
-- The online demo looks different from the screenshot above, because I didn't realize that the shaders were not supported by WebGL until a very late stage.
-So I replaced the shader with Unity's standard shader, and reworked the terrains.
-My work **doesn't** include these shaders.
+- I removed the grass in the online demo because of a bug of Unity 6.1 which is still in the Alpha stage.
+My work **doesn't** include the grass.

 ### My Work